Source: Dataset encoded by Greg Mahlknecht.

 The development of fiber optic transmission technology provided a substantial impetus in setting up a global telecommunication network since it permitted significantly higher bandwidth and less signal degradation.
 Throughput of hundreds of gigabytes of information per second became possible.
 The first transatlantic fiber-optic cable (TAT-8) was laid in 1988.
 Over the years, fiber optic cables were laid worldwide, connecting economies and societies increasingly dependent on telecommunications (see the above map).
 The internet could not have existed otherwise.
 While initial submarine cables were laid on a point-to-point basis, technical advances permitted branching so that one cable could service a sequence of hubs (e.g. Africa and Latin America).

 The global network is designed for redundancy.
 Several cables are laid in parallel for major connections (transatlantic and transpacific), implying that a failure in one cable can be mitigated by rerouting traffic to the others.
 In recent years, Pacific Asia has seen significant submarine cable laying activities supporting its economic development.
-In 2012, a new route for submarine cable was established with the setting of the first Arctic cables between London and Tokyo through the Northwest Passage.
+In 2012, a new route for submarine cable was established, with the first Arctic cables connecting London and Tokyo through the Northwest Passage.
 Besides, it shaves about 60 milliseconds in the connection speed to provide additional redundancy to the global telecommunication network.
 Lower latency (delay) levels improve bandwidth-intensive telecommunications between Europe and Pacific Asia, such as financial transactions and videoconferencing.
 Another trend concerns setting up large data centers in northern areas, namely Scandinavian countries.
 They benefit from cooler temperatures, which confers savings as data centers generate a lot of heat.
 Because of hydroelectric potential, Nordic countries generally have lower electricity costs.